For Student Employment opportunities, please see HERE.

 Who We Are

-With a staff of over 30 full and part-time professional staff members and 200 resident assistants, the Department of Residential Life strives to create a community for all students by providing programs and services that promote all residents’ educational, social, and cultural development.
-Residence hall staff members work with each student to ensure a positive residential experience.
+With a staff of over 30 full and part-time professional staff members and 241 resident assistants, the Department of Residential Life strives to create a community for all students by providing programs and services that promote holistic student development and ensure a positive residential experience.

 Living in the Boston Area

 Northeastern University is conveniently located in beautiful downtown Boston and borders some of the most diverse communities in the city, including Roxbury, Back Bay, and the Fenway.
 Learn more about living in Boston here.

 Welcome to the online home of the Residence Director position at Northeastern University.
 In the pages ahead, interested applicants will find a wealth of information regarding the position, our institutional mission and culture, life in Boston and many of the frequently asked questions posed by candidates in the past.